28.5384° N, 81.3789° W

 Figma Fonts Lookbook

 In 2020, Kyle launched a free design resource for showcasing open source typography.
 There are plenty of options available on Google Fonts, but you have look beyond Open Sans and Roboto.
-Figma Fonts Lookbook is now on its sixth version and downloaded over 10,000 times worldwide.
+Figma Fonts Lookbook is now on its seventh version and downloaded over 10,000 times worldwide.

 Figma Fonts Lookbook: a curation of lesser known specimens available to everyone